+Apollo BP-1227 is lifted from the pier at Murmansk onto the CGC SOUTHWIND, September 8, 1970.
+Photo by Mike Malone.

-In early 1970, UK-based naval units were training in recovery of an Apollo boilerplate capsule (BP-1227) as part of their assigned mission of rescuing Apollo spacecraft in the case of an emergency abort or return to earth.
-The capsule disappeared at sea.
-The circumstances of the loss of the capsule are still not clear.
-It is not known whether a Soviet 'fishing vessel' nearby was in fact a spy trawler and if the capsule was taken as part of an intelligence operation.
-This photograph shows the capsule in 2002, when it was serving as a time capsule not to be opened until 2076, at Grand Rapids, Michigan, USA.
-In June - November 1970 the SOUTHWIND was sent on an extended Arctic cruise, conducting oceanographic surveys in the Barents and Kara Seas and resupplying US polar bases.
-Following a visit to Greenland, the SOUTHWIND reached 83 degrees 01 min N on 15 August 1970.
-Only 419 miles from the pole, this was the northernmost point reached by a US icebreaker to that date.
-The breaker was finally stopped by solid ice at least 10 to 15 feet thick.
+In June - November 1970, the CGC SOUTHWIND was sent on an extended Arctic cruise, conducting oceanographic surveys in the Barents and Kara Seas and resupplying US polar bases.
+Following a visit to Greenland, the CGC SOUTHWIND reached 83 degrees 01 min North on 15 August 1970.
+Only 419 miles from the pole, this was the northernmost point reached by a U.S. icebreaker to that date.
+'The breaker was finally stopped by solid ice at least 10 to 15 feet thick.
 Due to global warming, by 2007 the ice thickness was half that at this latitude and a waterway one mile wide opened up.
-This was the first time in millions of years that this had happened.
+This was the first time in millions of years that this had happened".
 Michael Stronski notes: "I take it our crew were one of the very last to see the pole as it has been for millions of years".
-The breaker was finally stopped by solid ice at least 10 to 15 feet thick.
-Due to global warming, by 2007 the ice thickness was half that at this latitude and a waterway one mile wide opened up.
-This was the first time in millions of years that this had happened.
-Michael Stronski notes: "I take it our crew were one of the very last to see the pole as it has been for millions of years".
-A buoy was marked to commemorate the event and dropped into the Arctic Ocean.
-Since it was payday, they were told this made them the 'highest paid crew in the Coast Guard'.
-In the far Arctic the SOUTHWIND became locked in the ice.
-A polar bear, named Rodney by the crew, ambled up to the icebreaker.
+"A buoy was marked to commemorate the event and dropped into the Arctic Ocean.
+Since it was payday, they were told this made them the 'highest paid crew in the Coast Guard".
+In the far Arctic the CGC SOUTHWIND became locked in the ice.
+A polar bear, whom the crew affectionately named "Rodney", ambled by the crew, ambled up to the icebreaker.
 The crew fed him pizza, Cornish game hens, and finally lasagna.
-During the cruise, every time polar bears showed up they would feed "Rodney" and the rest from the mess.

-USCGC SOUTHWIND after Lend Lease Return Paint Scheme, Updated Newer Northwind Class USCG Ice Breaker - Photos: USCG Photo Archives

-Lost USCG Link to the Apollo Mission Continued After getting clear of the ice and heading south, the crew was surprised to find itself being trailed by a Soviet icebreaker, which they dubbed 'Vladimir'.
-The ship followed them everywhere, but always keeping a proper distance, and hoisting proper signals when the SOUTHWIND came to a stop.
-SOUTHWIND then stopped in Iceland and went on to make a visit to Murmansk.
-This so-called "courtesy call" was the first visit to the Soviet port of a US military vessel since World War II.
-This photograph shows Deputy Commander of the Soviet Northern Fleet, Rear Admiral Garkusha and his staff boarding the Southwind from the pilot boat at the entrance to Murmansk sound.
+After getting clear of the ice and heading south, the crew was surprised to find itself being trailed by a Soviet icebreaker, which they dubbed 'Vladimir'.
+The ship followed them everywhere, but always keeping a proper distance, and hoisting proper signals when the CGC SOUTHWIND came to a stop.
+CGC SOUTHWIND then stopped in Iceland and went on to make a visit to Murmansk.
+This so-called "courtesy call" was the first visit to the Soviet port of a U.S. military vessel since World War II.
+This photograph shows Deputy Commander of the Soviet Northern Fleet, Rear Admiral Garkusha and his staff boarding the CGC SOUTHWIND from the pilot boat at the entrance to Murmansk Sound.
 Stronski remembers, "All cameras were supposed to be below deck and all port holes closed.
 Like a nut I got this picture off from the hanger bay.
 I was called to the captain's office on this one."

-The SOUTHWIND was opened to the public, and over 700 Soviet citizens toured the vessel over the next few days, including Soviet staff officers.
+Left: CGC SOUTHWIND after Lend Lease Return Paint Scheme.
+Right: updated Newer Northwind Class USCG Ice Breaker.
+Photos by USCG Photo Archives.
+The CGC SOUTHWIND was opened to the public, and over 700 Soviet citizens toured the vessel over the next few days, including Soviet staff officers.
 The crew was given shore leave on 6 September 1970 and had the unique Cold War experience of buying Soviet rubles and visiting the tourist sites of Murmansk, such as the shops and theaters, the stadium, and the busy streets.
 While in Murmansk the crew was surprised to be presented with an American Apollo capsule, which the Soviets said had been recovered by one of their fishing vessels in the Bay of Biscay.
 It was BP-1227 - the capsule that had gone missing a year earlier.
 The handover was made with considerable ceremony and covered by Hungarian press representatives.
 The capsule was loaded onto the ship at the forward gun mount.
-Lashed to the deck, it accompanied the SOUTHWIND after its departure from Murmansk and later tour of the Kara Sea.
+Lashed to the deck, it accompanied the CGC SOUTHWIND after its departure from Murmansk and later tour of the Kara Sea.
+(REF: USCGC SOUTHWIND Crew member; Michael Stronski).